Here's everything you need to know

 In 2001, Pastor Dale Hummel together with his wife Marcia and family were welcomed after 3 years without a lead pastor.
 Pastor Dale helped the church family refocus on seeing lives transformed for Jesus.
 With this renewed sense of purpose, the church began to grow again.
 We expanded into the current worship center of the Hobson campus in October of 2005.

 In 2009, we changed our name to The Compass Church, to better reflect the diverse residential backgrounds of our congregation, as well as to reflect the multi-site vision from our elders while maintaining the Free Church denomination.

-On October 17, 2010, we held our first official multi-site services at Crone Middle School on 111th Street - with 111 families in attendance.
-That campus has since move to 2244 W. 95th Street Naperville, IL 60564 and has changed names from the 111th campus to the 95th campus.
+On October 17, 2010, we held our first official multi-site services at Crone Middle School on 111th Street – with 111 families in attendance.
+That campus has since moved to 2244 W. 95th Street Naperville, IL 60564 and has changed names from the 111th campus to the 95th campus.

 July 2014 began a 10 month process of seeking God’s will in a potential reunification with Wheaton Evangelical Free Church – yes, back where it all began!
 In April of 2015 there was an overwhelmingly positive vote from both congregations to become one church again and the Wheaton Campus of The Compass Church was official.